plai-group/manifesto/README.md

 ## Positive Space

-[Positive space](http://positivespace.ubc.ca/) is UBC's phrase for no spaces that don't allow bullying, racism, sexism, classicism, etc.  The PLAI group is one such space and I take the underlying intent and message of positive space very seriously.
+[Positive space](http://positivespace.ubc.ca/) is UBC's phrase for spaces that don't allow bullying, racism, sexism, classicism, etc.  The PLAI group is one such space and I take the underlying intent and message of positive space very seriously.
 We do, however, have a sense of anything-goes sense of humor, I hate political correctness which has nothing to do with a place being a positive space, and I swear more than I should.
+If swearing offends you please tell me and I will try not to in your presence.

 ## FAQ